Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: Introduction

-This notion of hyperbolicity has been extended to the non-Kähler setting in several ways.
-For instance, D. Popovici and S. Marouani introduced \emph{balanced hyperbolicity} in \cite{marouani2023balanced} as a first extension of Gromov's Kähler hyperbolicity : a compact complex manifold $X$ is said to be \emph{balanced hyperbolic} if it admits a $\widetilde{d}$(bounded) balanced metric $\omega$ (which includes, for example, Kähler hyperbolic manifolds and another special class called \emph{degenerate balanced} manifolds).
-Further generalizations include \emph{SKT hyperbolicity} and \emph{Gauduchon hyperbolicity}, defined by S. Marouani in \cite{marouani2023skt}, as well as \emph{sG hyperbolicity}, introduced by Y. Ma in \cite{ma2024strongly}.
+Over the last few years, several authors have proposed extensions of this hyperbolicity notion beyond the Kähler setting in several ways.
+First, D. Popovici and S. Marouani introduced the notion of \emph{balanced hyperbolicity} in \cite{marouani2023balanced} as a generalization of Gromov's Kähler hyperbolicity: a compact complex manifold $X$ is said to be \emph{balanced hyperbolic} if it admits a $\widetilde{d}$(bounded) balanced metric $\omega$.
+This class includes, for example, Kähler hyperbolic manifolds and another special class called \emph{degenerate balanced} manifolds).
+Further generalizations in the same spirit include \emph{SKT hyperbolicity} and \emph{Gauduchon hyperbolicity}, defined by S. Marouani in \cite{marouani2023skt}, as well as \emph{sG hyperbolicity}, introduced by Y. Ma in \cite{ma2024strongly}.

-A first result that we present in this paper is the following : \begin{thmA} Let $f:\widehat{X}\longrightarrow X$ be a smooth modification, with $\dim_\C X=n\geq 3$.
-If $\widehat{X}$ is degenerate balanced, then $X$ is again degenerate balanced. \end{thmA} We also study the openness of balanced hyperbolicity and of the class of degenerate balanced manifolds under holomorphic deformations.
-In this context, we obtain the following result, where the \emph{$(n-1,n)$-th weak $\partial\bar\partial$-Lemma} property was introduced in \cite{fu2011note}, Definition 5 : \begin{thmB} Let $\{X_t:t\in\B_\varepsilon(0)\}$ be an analytic family of compact complex $n$-dimensional manifolds such that $X_0$ is balanced, and assume that the fibers $X_t$ satisfy the $(n-1,n)$-th weak $\partial\bar\partial$-Lemma for $t\neq 0$. \begin{enumerate} \item If $X_0$ is balanced hyperbolic, the fibers $X_t$ carry balanced metrics $\omega_t$ that are \textbf{Gauduchon hyperbolic} for small $t$. \item If $X_0$ is degenerate balanced, the fibers $X_t$ are also degenerate balanced for small $t$. \end{enumerate} \end{thmB}

-One way to generalize these notions of hyperbolicity is by considering conditions in degree $1 \leq p \leq n-1$, as done by S. Marouani and F. Haggui in \cite{haggui2023compact}, where they introduced the notion of \emph{p-Kähler hyperbolicity} as a generalization of Kähler hyperbolicity.